apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_edit-config.md

       --component string             Specify the name of Component to be updated.
 If the cluster has only one component, unset the parameter.
       --config-file string           Specify the name of the configuration file to be updated (e.g. for mysql: --config-file=my.cnf).
 What templates or configure files are available for this cluster can refer to kbcli sub command: 'kbcli cluster describe-config'.
       --config-spec string           Specify the name of the configuration template to be updated (e.g. for apecloud-mysql: --config-spec=mysql-3node-tpl).
 What templates or configure files are available for this cluster can refer to kbcli sub command: 'kbcli cluster describe-config'.
-  -h, --help                         help for configure
+  -h, --help                         help for edit-config
-      --name string                  OpsRequest name. if not specified, it will be randomly generated --set strings                  Specify updated parameter list.
+      --name string                  OpsRequest name. if not specified, it will be randomly generated --replace                      Specify whether to replace the config file.
+Default to false.
+      --set strings                  Specify updated parameter list.
 For details about the parameters, refer to kbcli sub command: 'kbcli cluster describe-config'.
       --ttlSecondsAfterSucceed int   Time to live after the OpsRequest succeed
 ```